-To date, our business has not generated any revenue, as we continue to develop our eVTOL vehicles and other UAM solutions.
-As a result, we will require substantial additional capital to develop products and fund operations for the foreseeable future.
-Until we can generate any revenue from product sales and services, we expect to finance operations through a combination of existing cash on hand, public offerings, private placements and debt financings.
+To date, Eve has not generated any revenue, as it continues to develop its eVTOL vehicles and other UAM solutions.
+As a result, Eve will require substantial additional capital to develop products and fund operations for the foreseeable future.
+Until Eve can generate any revenue from product sales and services, it expects to finance operations through a combination of existing cash on hand, public offerings, private placements and debt financings.
 The amount and timing of future funding requirements will depend on many factors, including the pace and results of development efforts.